 - Pain can be a dull ache or a sharp, stabbing sensation in one location of the neck or back, or it can be a tingling or burning sensation that radiates from one spot along the spinal column to other areas of the body, such as the shoulders, hips, buttocks, arms or legs.

-- Patients may have difficulty walking, but will find relief when leaning forward on a walker or shopping cart
+- Patients may have difficulty walking but will find relief when leaning forward and bracing on an object, such as a walker or shopping cart.

 - Pain can be aggravated by motion, such as bending, twisting, standing, walking or swinging a golf club, or by a repetitious physical activity, such as heavy lifting.

-In addition to pain, spinal stenosis can cause stiffness in the lower back (lumbar region) or in the neck (cervical region).
+In addition to pain, spinal stenosis can cause stiffness in the neck (cervical region) or in the lower back (lumbar region).
 Spinal stenosis also causes, in some patients, numbness and tingling in the extremities.
-Other spinal stenosis symptoms may include cramping in the legs or arms, difficulty balancing and walking, and possibly headaches, vertigo and muscle aches.
+Other spinal stenosis symptoms may include cramping in the legs or arms, difficulty balancing and walking and possibly headaches, vertigo and muscle aches.

-If your pain or other symptoms are situated in the lower back, you are likely suffering from lumbar spinal stenosis, which affects the lumbar vertebrae.
+If your pain or other symptoms are situated in the lower back, you likely have lumbar spinal stenosis, which affects the lumbar vertebrae.
 Lumbar spinal stenosis is the most common form of spinal stenosis.
-On the other hand, if your pain or other symptoms are in the neck area and you also have difficulty walking, you may be suffering from cervical spinal stenosis.
+On the other hand, if your pain or other symptoms are in the neck area and you also have difficulty walking, you may have cervical spinal stenosis.

-If you have been diagnosed with moderate or severe spinal stenosis and nothing seems to help, contact Laser Spine Institute to learn more about our revolutionary treatments for this condition.
-Our safe and effective minimally invasive procedures can release pinched nerves in about an hour and have you back to a full life in as little as two weeks.
-We even can provide you with a free MRI or CT scan review to determine if you are a candidate for our procedures.
+If you have been diagnosed with moderate or severe spinal stenosis and nothing seems to help, contact Laser Spine Institute to learn more about our outpatient treatments for this condition.
+Our effective minimally invasive procedures can release pinched nerves and help you find meaningful relief from neck or back pain.
+We even can provide you with a free review of your MRI or CT scan to determine if you are a candidate for one of our procedures.